Linaro/qa-reports.linaro.org/terraform/README.md

 There are two services that cause us-east-1a availability zone to be a point of failure for us:
 - RDS is deployed to us-east-1a and multi-AZ replication is not enabled (cost will roughly double to enable it)
-- RabbitMQ runs on the webserver in us-east-1a, and is a single point of failure.

 ## State